 • a prerequisite for entry to other NFPA professional standards training

 Modules aren't accredited individually by IFSAC and ProBoard.
-You will write non-certified exams through ETC as you take the course modules.
-You are eligible to sit the certified exams once you have completed all the modules in a level.
+You'll write non-certified exams through the ETC as you take the course modules.
+You're eligible to sit the certified exams once you've completed all the modules in a level.

-There are two levels in the NFPA 1001 program.
+There are 2 levels in the NFPA 1001 program.

 Course Description: